Official Visitor's Guide

 Kodiak Maritime Meseum is the only organization in the U.S. soley dedicated to preserving Alaska's illustrious maritime heritage.

-Inside the Kodiak Fisheries Research Center, there is a large, oval, freestanding aquarium (it holds 3500 gallons!), and a touch tank that allows visitors to handle inter-tidal organisms representing the major marine invertebrate phyla in the region.Throughout the year, the foyer and aquarium area are open for public viewing, and is a major attraction for school field trips.
+Inside the Kodiak Fisheries Research Center, there is a large, oval, free-standing aquarium (it holds 3500 gallons!), and a touch tank that allows visitors to handle inter-tidal organisms representing the major marine invertebrate phyla in the region.Throughout the year, the foyer and aquarium area are open for public viewing, and is a major attraction for tourists and school field trips.
 Kodiak Laboratory staff regularly collect a variety of species from waters around Kodiak Island to display in the aquarium and touch tank areas.

 Kodiak: the “Island of the Great Bear.”
 Genetically distinct, Kodiak brown bear inhabit the wild, rugged Kodiak Archipelago in the Gulf of Alaska, 252 miles southwest of Anchorage.
 Inspired by concerned sportsmen and conservationists, President Franklin D. Roosevelt created Kodiak National Wildlife Refuge in 1941 to protect Kodiak bears and their habitat.